CardForest/master-class/README.md

 // snapshotWithoutPlayerScope.players[ ].secret is always 'hidden'
 ```

-> Sorry, that's all the documentation for now (check out the tests for more), but trust me, this is worth looking into (and perhaps contribute to ;-) ).
+> Sorry, that's all the documentation for now (check out the tests for more), but trust me, this is worth looking into (and perhaps contributing to ;-) ).

 ## License